 A divorcing couple that entered into a New York antenuptial agreement before getting married has a contract that provides certainty as to their rights, minimizes conflict, hostility, and legal costs.
 A well-drafted prenup is like a roadmap that helps both spouses find the path of least resistance and conflict amidst the emotional turmoil of the separation and divorce process.
 Signing a written premarital agreement also provides some certainty as to their marital and divorce rights under New York law.

 IMPORTANT: There are many other terms that are typically included in New York Antenuptial Agreements beyond those premarital concepts introduced above.
-The above list of concepts commonly included in New York premarital agreements is not at all exhaustive.
+The above list of concepts commonly included in New York premarital agreements is not at all exhaustive and is for example only.

 If you are engaged to be married and interested in learning more about Prenuptial Agreements in New York, please accept our invitation to schedule a free consultation with a Prenup Pros attorney 1-6 months before your anticipated wedding date.